EU Proposes Emergency Powers to Address Semiconductor Supply Chain Issues

 What happened

-The European Union is preparing to implement emergency powers to address ongoing semiconductor supply shortages.
-Proposed legislation would allow the EU to intervene in chip supply chains, potentially enabling chipmakers to override existing contracts.
-In conjunction with these powers, the EU is seeking €120 billion in investments to bolster local semiconductor production by 2035.
+The European Union is taking decisive action to address ongoing challenges in the semiconductor sector by proposing emergency powers that would allow intervention during supply shortages.
+This includes provisions that could enable chipmakers to override existing contracts to ensure supply continuity.
+Alongside these powers, the EU is seeking €120 billion in investments to bolster local semiconductor production through a revamped Chips Act.

 The Context